cloudflare/workers-sdk/packages/turbo-r2-archive/README.md

 ## Overview

 This is a Worker that will act as an event server for caching TurboRepo artifacts.
-Compliant with the TurboRepo API, for remote caching, it will store the cache artifacts in a Cloudflare R2 bucket and purge the cache on a schedule.
+Compliant with the TurboRepo API, for remote caching, it will store the cache artifacts in a Cloudflare R2 bucket and purge the R2 Objects on a schedule, using [R2 Object lifecycle rules](https://blog.cloudflare.com/introducing-object-lifecycle-management-for-cloudflare-r2/).
 This allows for all the benefits of remote caching TurboRepo artifacts on Cloudflare's edge network.

 This will require a Cloudflare account, with a zone and R2.